Convectioniproclozide569/BastionRoute/README.md

 BastionRoute leverages a decoupled, multi-shim architecture that separates the data plane from the control plane to optimize transport efficiency and preserve cryptographic isolation.
 BastionRoute is oblivious of the data being passed through:

 * **Zero-Inbound Footprint:** The home gateway or target server establishes a persistent, outbound-initiated WebSocket control link to a stateless Cloud Relay.
-No ingress ports are ever opened on your local perimeter.
+Does not require inbound ports under normal deployment configurations.
 * **Double-Wrapper Encapsulation:** Layer-3 Noise-protocol frames (WireGuard UDP) are transparently ingested by a user-space Go shim, packed into Layer-7 WebSockets (the use of TLS via nginx or other reverse proxies is highly recommended).
 Wireguard Encryption is never altered.
 BastionRoute has zero knowlegde of the data, private keys, and inner networking.
 BastionRoute does only one thing, provides an outbound route over websockets.
 * **Stateless Cloud Brokerage:** The public cloud relay functions as a zero-knowledge, blind broker.
 It routes traffic based entirely on atomic routing tags in memory, removing any persistent database or state synchronization requirements.
 If the relay gets compromised, data remains inaccessable due to the end-to-end Wireguard encryption.